cisco-intersight/terraform-provider-intersight/website/docs/r/adapter_config_policy.html.markdown

 This complex property has following sub-properties:
     + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
     + `enabled`:(bool)When Port Channel is enabled, two vNICs and two vHBAs are available for use on the adapter card.
 When disabled, four vNICs and four vHBAs are available for use on the adapter card.
 Disabling port channel reboots the server.
+Port Channel is supported only for Cisco VIC 1455/1457 adapters.
     + `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
 In all other cases, the ObjectType is optional.
 The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
   + `slot_id`:(string)PCIe slot where the VIC adapter is installed.
 Supported values are (1-15) and MLOM.
 * `tags`:(Array)The array of tags, which allow to add key, value meta-data to managed objects.